A Local LLM Is Powering My Production Website at 290 Tokens/Second

 -o ExitOnForwardFailure=yes

-The VPS's sshd must have GatewayPorts no and AllowTcpForwarding yes.
-With GatewayPorts no, the forwarded port only binds on the VPS's loopback — external clients can't reach it directly.
-Only the FastAPI process running on the VPS loopback can connect to 127.0.0.1:11434, which then forwards to Ollama on the local machine.
+The VPS sshd needs GatewayPorts no and AllowTcpForwarding yes.
+With GatewayPorts no, the forwarded port only binds on the VPS loopback.
+Outside clients cannot reach it directly.
+Only the FastAPI process on the VPS loopback can connect to 127.0.0.1:11434.
+That connection then forwards to Ollama on the local machine.

-I run this as a persistent process with automatic reconnect:
+I run this as a persistent process that reconnects automatically:

 import subprocess